-Nonprofits are increasingly subject to growing regulatory burdens and high expectations from donors, clients and the public.
-One way nonprofit boards can promote compliance with law and best practice, is by implementing thoughtful governance policies and procedures.
+Nonprofits are increasingly subject to growing regulatory burdens and high expectations from donors, clients, and the public.
+One way nonprofit boards can promote compliance with the law and best practice is by implementing thoughtful governance policies and procedures.
 By adopting and enforcing thoughtful nonprofit governance policies, nonprofit organizations can improve their internal compliance with the law and best practices, helping directors fulfill their duty of care.
 However, the benefit of nonprofit governance policies in promoting good governance and legal compliance requires that the policies not only be adopted but also be consistently enforced.
-Nonprofit governance policies, like an organization's bylaws, are living documents that should be reviewed and revised regularly throughout the organization's life cycle.
+Nonprofit governance policies, like an organization’s bylaws, are living documents that should be reviewed and revised regularly throughout the organization’s life cycle.
 When considering policies, make sure that they are:

 - Compliant with current law and best practices

 - Modified to make sense in the context of the organization and its operations